faithz314/chaus-app/README.md

 up a backend for this app hahahaha

 Update 9/14/2026
-Use this repository to prep for interviews with Figma and Databricks
+Use this repository to prep for interviews with Figma and Databricks.
+Additional companies to aim for: Stripe, Pinterest, Netflix.

 ## Setup Instructions